 For future workshop alerts, please sign-up for email notifications through Ask Stockton, Plan4Bikes.

-The current update focuses on identifying ways to make Stockton safer and more comfortable for cyclists of all ages and creating more opportunities to get around without a car.
+Updates focus on identifying ways to make Stockton safer and more comfortable for cyclists of all ages and creating more opportunities to get around without a car.

 Several major planning efforts by the City include:

 The next step – rewrite Stockton’s Bicycle Master Plan to support sustainable mobility and growth and ensure the next phase of bicycle infrastructure can be funded and implemented.

 For a more visual display of the project planning process, view the Project Fact Sheet.
 Follow along and participate in the process.

 Your feedback makes Stockton a better place to bike.
 There are lots of ways to provide immediate feedback, even while you are out and about.

 Are you curious about what bikeways already exist and what future plans we have for the community?
 Print a map and take it along with you as you ride.

 For more information, contact the Public Works Department.

 There are currently no external links for this page.

 This City of Stockton web page last reviewed on --- 7/24/2017